feliperastelli/FR-Rossmann_Sales_Model/README-en.md

 |**Promo2Since[Year/Week]** | describes the year and calendar week when the store started participating in Promo2 |
 |**PromoInterval** | describes the consecutive intervals Promo2 is started, naming the months the promotion is started anew.
 E.g. "Feb,May,Aug,Nov" means each round starts in February, May, August, November of any given year for that store |

-### 1.4 Premissas do negócio:
+### 1.4 Business Assumptions:

 - The days when stores were closed (Open) were removed from the analysis.
 - Only stores with sales values bigger than 0 were considered.
 - For stores which did not have Competition Distance information, it was considered that the distance should be the longest distance observed in the data set.

-## 2. Planejamento da solução:
+## 2. Solution planning:

-O projeto foi desenvolvido através do método CRISP-DM, aplicando os seguintes passos:
+The project was developed using the CRISP-DM method, applying the following steps:

-**Step 01 - Data Description:** Nessa etapa, o objetivo foi conhecer os dados, seus tipos, usar métricas estatísticas para identificar outliers no escopo do negócio e também analisar métricas estatísticas básicas como: média, mediana, máximo, mínimo, range, skew, kurtosis e desvio padrão.
-Nessa etapa também foram feitos alguns ajustes em features do dataset, como preenchimento de NA's por exemplo.
+**Step 01 - Data Description:** At this stage, the objective was to know the data, its types, use statistical metrics to identify outliers in the business scope and also analyze basic statistical metrics such as: mean, median, maximum, minimum, range, skew, kurtosis and standard deviation.
+At this stage, some adjustments were also made to dataset features, such as filling NA's for example.

-**Step 02 - Feature Engineering:** Nessa etapa, foi desenvolvido um mapa mental para analisar o fenômeno, suas variáveis e os principais aspectos que impactam cada variável.
-A partir das características do hipóteses e da necessidade de novos atributos, foram elevados novos recursos a partir das variáveis originais, a fim de melhorar o fenômeno do ser modelado.
+**Step 02 - Feature Engineering:** At this stage, a mental map was developed to analyze the phenomenon, its variables and the main aspects that impact each variable.
+From the characteristics of the hypotheses and the need for new attributes, new features were raised from the original variables, in order to improve the phenomenon of being modeled.

-**Step 03 - Data Filtering:** O objetivo desta etapa foi filtrar linhas e excluir colunas que não são relevantes para o modelo ou não fazem parte do escopo do negócio, como por exemplo, desconsiderar dias que as lojas não estavam operando e/ou que não houveram vendas.
+**Step 03 - Data Filtering:** The purpose of this step was to filter lines and exclude columns that are not relevant to the model or are not part of the business scope, such as disregarding days when stores were not operating and/or there were no sales.

-**Step 04 - Exploratory Data Analysis:** O objetivo desta etapa foi explorar os dados para encontrar insights, entender melhor a relevância das variáveis no aprendizado do modelo.
-Foram feitas analises univariadas, biváriadas e multivariadas, utilizandos os dados numéricos e categóricos do conjunto.
+**Step 04 - Exploratory Data Analysis:** The purpose of this step was to explore the data to find insights, better understand the relevance of the variables in learning the model.
+Univariate, bivariate and multivariate analyzes were performed, using numerical and categorical data from the set.

-**Step 05 - Data Preparation:** Nessa etapa,  os dados foram preparados para o inicio das aplicações de modelos de machine learning.
-Foram utilizadas técnicas como Rescaling e Transformation, através de encodings e nature transformation.
+**Step 05 - Data Preparation:** At this stage, the data were prepared for the beginning of machine learning model applications.
+Techniques such as Rescaling and Transformation were used, through encodings and nature transformation.

-**Step 06 - Feature Selection:** O objetivo desta etapa foi selecionar os melhores atributos para treinar o modelo.
-Foi utilizado o algoritmo Boruta para fazer a seleção das variáveis, destacando as que tinham mais relevância para o fenômeno.
+**Step 06 - Feature Selection:** The objective of this step was to select the best attributes to train the model.
+The Boruta algorithm was used to select the variables, highlighting those that were more relevant to the phenomenon.

-**Step 07 - Machine Learning Modeling:** Nessa etapa foi feito os testes e treinamento de alguns modelos de machine learning, onde foi possível comparar suas respectivas performance e feita a escolha do modelo ideal para o projeto.
-Inclusive foi utilizada a técnica de Cross Validation para garantir a performance real sobre os dados selecionados.
+**Step 07 - Machine Learning Modeling:** At this stage, tests and training of some machine learning models were carried out, where it was possible to compare their respective performance and to choose the ideal model for the project.
+The Cross Validation technique was even used to guarantee the real performance on the selected data.

-**Step 08 - Hyperparameter Fine Tunning:** Tendo a escolha do algorotimo XBoost na etapa anterior, foi feita uma analise através do método Randon Search para escolher os melhores valores para cada um dos parâmetros do modelo.
-Ao final dessa etapa foi possível obter os valores finais da performance do modelo.
+**Step 08 - Hyperparameter Fine Tunning:** Having chosen the XBoost algorithm in the previous step, an analysis was performed using the Randon Search method to choose the best values for each of the model's parameters.
+At the end of this step, it was possible to obtain the final values of the model's performance.

-**Step 09 - Error Translation and Interpretation:** O objetivo dessa etapa foi de fato demonstrar o resultado do projeto, onde foi possível avaliar a performance do modelo com o viés de negócio, demonstrando o resultado financeiro que pode ser esperado se aplicado o modelo desenvolvido.
+**Step 09 - Error Translation and Interpretation:** The objective of this stage was in fact to demonstrate the result of the project, where it was possible to evaluate the performance of the model with a business bias, demonstrating the financial result that can be expected if the developed model is applied.

-**Step 10 - Deploy Model to Production:** Após execução bem sucedida do modelo, o objetivo foi publica-lo em um ambiente de nuvem para que outras pessoas ou serviços possam usar os resultados para melhorar a decisão de negócios.
-A plataforma de aplicativo em nuvem escolhida foi o Heroku.
+**Step 10 - Deploy Model to Production:** After successful execution of the model, the objective was to publish it to a cloud environment so that other people or services can use the results to improve the business decision.
+The chosen cloud application platform was Heroku.

-**Step 11 - Telegram Bot:** A etapa final do projeto foi criar um bot no app de mensagens - Telegram, que possibilita consultar as previsões a qualquer momento e lugar, visto que também foi feito o deploy na plataforma em nuvem.
+**Step 11 - Telegram Bot:** The final stage of the project was to create a bot in the messaging app - Telegram, which makes it possible to consult forecasts at any time and place, as it was also deployed on the cloud platform.

-## 3. Principais insights:
+## 3. Key Insights:

 **Hypothesis 1:** Stores with larger assortments should sell more.
   **False:** Stores with a larger assortment sell LESS.